-Why Consider Treatment at Duffy’s Napa Valley Rehab
+Why Consider Benzo Addiction Treatment at Duffy’s Napa Valley Rehab Center

-Types of Treatment Offered at Duffy’s Napa Valley Rehab
+Types of Benzo Treatment Offered at Duffy’s in Northern California

-Situated on 23 acres of tranquil, picturesque land in Calistoga, California, Duffy’s Napa Valley Rehab is a pioneering provider of top notch addiction treatment for men and women aged 18 and older who wish to reclaim their lives from substance abuse and chemical dependency.
+Situated on 23 acres of tranquil, picturesque land in Northern California, Duffy’s Napa Valley Rehab is a pioneering provider of top-notch benzo abuse treatment for men and women aged 18 and older who wish to reclaim their lives from substance abuse and chemical dependency.
 With a mission to break through the ties that can bind a person to a substance or substances, we offer invaluable education, compassion, and the skills needed achieve and maintain sobriety.
 Duffy’s is truly where the destructive path of addiction can come to an end.

 Medication management: If a guest is requiring medication in order to manage the symptoms of a mental health condition while working on recovering from an addiction to benzodiazepines, we, at Duffy’s, are pleased to be able to facilitate meetings with a psychiatrist on an as-needed basis.
 Our staff assists guests in providing them access to their medications, and the dosages administered are monitored closely so as to ensure the safety of all guests who require pharmaceutical interventions while in our care.